 Do you know how important your blood sugar is to your body?
 When you ignore your blood sugar, you run the risk of serious health consequences.
 Give your blood sugar the attention it deserves, and find foods that stabilize your blood sugar today.
 After all, It’s never too late to start eating with your health in mind.

 Our bodies are constantly dealing with swings in blood sugar, and blood sugar problems are not simply reserved for those dealing with conditions like diabetes.
 When we keep our blood sugar in check, we keep our body operating properly.

 The blood in our system drives our bodies, and when our blood sugars are all out of whack we run the risk of those areas (like our brain, for instance) not working properly.
 In the past, I’ve shared some tips of my own to get the conversation started (1).
 Today, we’re going to talk even more about eating with your blood sugar in mind.

 First, let’s pay attention to what a “normal” blood sugar level looks like.
 This means that we also need to understand the difference between normal and optimal.
 Normal is where your blood sugar should be, and optimal is where you want your blood sugar to be.

-Bottom Line: When it comes to your blood sugar, you should always be looking to achieve that optimal status.
+In Conclusion: When it comes to your blood sugar, you should always be looking to achieve that optimal status.
 You should never be settling for less than normal.